Mohannad1260/Java_Herb_ch11_HW/README.md

 }
 ```

-I used the synchronized keyword in the method signature of ping() and pong()
+I used the synchronized keyword in the method signatures of ping() and pong()
-in the class PingPong, this is the shared resource that prints ping and pong
+in the class PingPong.
+The PingPong class is the shared resource that I use to
-to the console, since both methods are synchronized only a single thread can
+print "ping" and "pong" to the console, since both methods are synchronized
-be in ping() or ping() at a time.
+only a single thread can be in ping() or pong() at a time.

 ```java